AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

       void setBCoeffs (int amrlev, Real beta);
       void setBCoeffs (int amrlev, Vector<Real> const& beta);

-Note, however, that the solver behaviour is the same regardless of which functions you use to set the coefficients.
+Note, however, that the solver behavior is the same regardless of which functions you use to set the coefficients.
 These functions solely copy the constant value(s) to a MultiFab internal to ``MLMG`` and so no appreciable efficiency gains can be expected.